BiomedSciAI/fuse-med-ml/fuse/dl/README.md

 # FuseMedML DL package

-The fuse.dl package contains core DL related modules that make heavy use of existing DL libraries.
+The fuse.dl package contains core PyTorch-based DL related modules that make heavy use of existing DL libraries.
 Currently, PyTorch and PyTorch Lightning are the two primary frameworks that FuseMedML is based on.
+The fuse.dl facilitates using PyTorch-based models and training process within FuseMedML.
+It also provides generic components based on FuseMedML concepts, that can be used in your DL pipeline.
+They can also be combined with components from other FuseMedML packaged such as fuse.data or fuse.eval.

 ## lightning
 FuseMedML uses PyTorch Lightning as it's model training "manager".